Struggling to Burn Stubborn Fat? Your Body Might Not Be Producing Enough Nitric Oxide

 4. Raise a glass.

 Researchers at the Chinese Center for Disease Control and Prevention in Beijing found that a daily dose of approximately 500 mg of resveratrol, a polyphenol found in red wine, increases the activity of nitric oxide–producing enzymes.
 And this in turn increases nitric oxide levels by 90 percent to rev metabolism by as much as 29 percent.
 In separate studies, researchers in Italy found that the study-backed dose is available by drinking just 10 ounces of red wine each day.
 Don’t like wine?
-Try a resveratrol supplement, like Reserveage Nutrition Resveratrol 500mg ($34.39 for a 30-day supply, Amazon).
+Try a resveratrol supplement, like Reserveage Nutrition Resveratrol 500mg ($34.38, Amazon).

 5. Take it easy during workouts.